tan90xx/BCA-whisper/README.md

-# Anonymous Submission for [Conference Name]
+# Anonymous Submission for [Interspeech 2025]

-This repository contains the source code for our submission to [Conference Name] 2025.
+This repository contains the source code for our submission to Interspeech 2025.
 The implementation is anonymized to comply with the double-blind review process.

 ## Overview